pruthviraj-kalashetty/Digital-Systems-and-VLSI/Timing-and-STA/README.md

 ### Included in version 1

 - A synchronous finite-state-machine (FSM) controller.
-- A single clock input and asynchronous active-high reset.
+- A single clock input and synchronous active-high reset.
 - Fixed, parameterized durations for green, yellow, and all-red intervals.
 - Individual 3-bit outputs for NS and EW lights.
 - A Verilog testbench that checks the normal sequence and reset behavior.